 Avalon Afriyie wears one of her favourite spring midi dresses.

-The efficiency of the spring midi dress is one of its many appeals.
+The efficiency of the summer midi dress is one of its many appeals.
 In one step, you’re dressed head to toe, with only accessories and outerwear to mull over.
 They’re just the right length to make you feel warm enough on blustery days yet light enough to see you through stickier temperatures.
 The same goes for day-to-night styling.
-Trainers with midi dresses are a match made in heaven, and for eveningwear, swap a coat for a jacket or longline blazer and slip-on heels.
+Trainers with midi dresses are a match made in heaven, and for eveningwear, swap in a blazer and slip-on heels.

 Monikh Dale wears a green floral spring midi dress.